LSEG-API-Samples/Example.REDI.CSharp.Examples/REDIPortfolioTrader/README.md

 ```

 #### Read the input CSV file
-The format of the CSV was arbitrarily defined as 1 ticket per line, each line containing the symbol, side and quantity.
+The format of the CSV was arbitrarily defined as 1 ticket per line, each line containing the symbol, side, quantity and optional limit price.
 Empty lines and lines starting with a “#” (comment lines) are ignored.
 This is just a simple example; feel free to define a format that fits your use case.

 Reading the file is standard C# coding, there is no need to describe that here.